The Deverills Archaeology Group (DAG) was formed as a community archaeology group late in 2017 following the discovery of a Roman villa.

 - Ensuring that the County Archaeologist, the Wiltshire Archaeological and Natural History Society, the parish council and other relevant bodies are informed of current and future activities.

-The DAG has a small committee of volunteers drawn from the local community including a chair, secretary and treasurer who all live in the Deverill valley.
+The DAG has a small committee of volunteers drawn from the local community including a chair, secretary and treasurer who all live in the Deverill valley or nearby.

 A copy of the constitution of the DAG can be found here.